-"My father was a manic-depressive and an alcoholic," Cassidy declared.
+He neither sings nor dances, but he only had to lip-sync Cassidy's singing voice and he was able to learn a few steps to imitate the onstage style.
+The film portrays the boy's depressive and an alcoholic."
+Cassidy declared.
 "He had struggled with being Mr. Shirley Jones for a number of years.
-Although the entertainment industry thought of him as a great talent and he won the Tony and was nominated for Emmys, he never had the film career he want-
+Although the entertainment industry thought of him as a great talent and he won the Tony and was nominated for Emmys, he never had the film career he wanted.
 "My father created himself.
+He between father and son.

-He came from an Irish-Catholic, working-class, Long Island family - his father worked for the railroad.
+David's mother to marry Shirley Jones (Dev Young in the movie).
+She and David starred in "The Partridge Family." which appeared on ABC from 1970 to 1974.
+At 19, David was a big star, and that added to the gulf came from an Irish-Catholic. working-class.
+Long Island family - his father worked for the railroad.
 My father wanted none of it.
-He went to Manhattan at 16, lied about his age to work as elevator operator and limousine driver, meanwhile going on auditions because he could sing."
+He went to Manhattan at 16. lied about his age to work as elevator operator and limousine driver, meanwhile going on auditions because he could sing."
+Jack Cassidy built a solid thefire.